betacraft/dissecting-rails-workshop/exercise_2_active_record/README.md

 We have a sqlite3 database with a `users` table that has `name` and `email` columns.
 Try out:

-1. using ActiveRecord to fetch the count of users in the database
+1. Use ActiveRecord to fetch the count of users in the database
-2. fetch the first and last User record from the database
+2. Fetch the first and last User record from the database

-## 2.2 - Render an ERB template with sample email content
+## 2.2 - Templating : Render an ERB template with sample email content

-To get started with this, use the following:
+Here is a sample code that shows how a template string with variables can be evaluated in current binding.

 ```ruby
 require 'erb'